Q & A with Dr. Andrea Hickson-Martin

 What do you love about Early Childhood Education / Elementary Education?

 I love the “aha” moment -- seeing a student’s face light up when they finally understand something.
 And I love seeing a student many years later and finding out that I made a difference in their life.

 What’s the value of a degree in Early Childhood Education / Elementary Education?

-- Career opportunity: Teaching is an exciting career with invaluable rewards, including an average salary of $76,000 for elementary teachers in Massachusetts.
-It’s also a growing occupation, with employment for preschool teachers projected to grow 10% from 2016 to 2026.
+- Career opportunity: Teaching is an exciting career with invaluable rewards, including an average salary of $82,600 for elementary teachers in Massachusetts.
+It is also a growing field with job growth of preschool teachers at 7% between 2018-2028

 - Career readiness: The degree prepares you for current trends and challenges in education, such as streamlining assessments and increasing instruction time, making technology an integral part of the classroom rather than an add-on, and meeting diverse needs of special education students, gifted students, and English language learners.

 Why choose Bay Path for graduate work in Early Childhood Education / Elementary Education?

 - For our faculty’s extensive experience teaching in public schools.